 I recently started a morning ritual as part of my yoga and meditation practice.
 Honestly, there are days that it just doesn’t happen and it is on those days that I suffer.
 I have noticed a significant difference in my mental health on the days I make the time for my morning ritual.
 It is truly so important.
 I especially notice this difference on the days I start my day on social media.
 It is hard with children, work and any other responsibilities you may have to maintain a routine like this.
 So give yourself grace and do your best.
 Remember this is for you, it’s not intended to add stress, but instead alleviate it.
 I promise, once you make that time for yourself, you won’t regret it.

 Carve out time each day.

 Start with something small and reasonable.
-That could mean setting your alarm just 5 or 10 minutes earlier and utilizing that time in a specific way.
+That could mean setting your alarm clock just 5 or 10 minutes earlier and utilizing that time in a specific way.
 Try not to hit that snooze button although it is always tempting!
 You may find that you begin to crave more time and decide to take 20 or 30 minutes instead.
 I have found waking up early to be the best way to make this time for myself.
 You may not consider yourself a morning person but if you start to create a habit and go to bed a little earlier, you may surprise yourself!

 Find a peaceful setting for your ritual.

-I began my practice in a small room connected to our bedroom and it did not work.
+I created morning routine doing yoga in a small room connected to our bedroom and it did not work.
 I could hear my husband snoring and my baby crying and it was anything but peaceful.
 Make sure you pick a space where you can have the peace and quiet you need and deserve in order to make this time beneficial for yourself.